Ch3sh1r3-C4t/computerSecurity2/To_do_list.md

 1. Malicious macro documents [ ]

 	Luca:
-	1. test the metasploit macros [ ]
+	1. Test the metasploit macros [X]
-	2. test the macro with the malicious powershell script [ ]
+	2. Test the macro with the malicious powershell script [X]
+	3. The metasploit macro is blocked by defender, try adding obfuscation
+	4. Test shellcode injection using powershell []

 TASKS FOR STAGE B:
 -----------------